unhuman-io/obot-controller/README.md

-# Freebot-controller
+# Obot-controller
-The freebot-controller project is motor driver software for an embedded microcontroller.
+The obot-controller project is motor driver software for an embedded microcontroller.
 It has two components: project specific software and a motorlib folder.
-The project specific folders were generated with STMCubeMX software with generic makefile output but effort has been made to remove most of the ST code on the freebot project.
+The project specific folders were generated with STMCubeMX software with generic makefile output but effort has been made to remove most of the ST code on the Obot project.
 Projects can have multiple configurations to support different hardware and sensors.
 The configuration is selected at compile time.
 A configuration of a project can have muliple parameter files to support the same hardware but with different sensor calibrations and control parameters.
 Parameters are stored in a struct in a specific location in flash memory and can be loaded independently from the main firmware.

 ## Submodules
 This repository uses git submodules.
 Ensure to keep them in sync after clone with